franckalbinet/iot-uaa-isoc/labs/lora-sensing-final-project.md

 Take a few moments to review the code provided.
 At this stage of the training should not be too challenging.

 ## Setting up the Raspberry LoRa Gateway
+> [Optional] If you want to reproduce Raspberry PI installation we are using, you can refer to the following tutorial [setting-up-a-raspberry.md](setting-up-a-raspberry.md)

 The Raspberry Pi will be used in that setup as a LoRa Gateway.

+To run the LoRa Gateway you will have to:

+1. connect via SSH to the Raspberry
-To run the LoRa Gateway, in  `/raspi-lora-gateway` folder run the following command: `sudo ./gateway`
+2. run the following command: `sudo ./gateway` in `/raspi-lora-gateway` folder

 ## Setting up the Flask API